mossgreen/mossgreen.github.io/_posts/2019-08-23-Pass-Spring-Professional-Certification.md

 ### How to study

-I recommend you to make your note according to the latest study guide from Pivotal.
+I recommend you to make your note according to the latest [official study guide](https://d1fto35gcfffzn.cloudfront.net/academy/Spring-Professional-Certification-Study-Guide.pdf) from Pivotal.

 1. Try to answer questions based on official documentation.
-2. If cannot, try to read other people's answer based on other people's study notes.
+2. If cannot, try to read other people's study notes.
-3. Then try to find the answer from some books.
+3. Then try to find the answer from listed books.
 4. After all the readings, read the official guide again.

 The reasons are:
 1. People have a different understanding of the same question.
 However, the only one you need to answer to is Pivotal.
 2. Some answers are out of date, or the book you read is about the old version of Spring.
     For instance, Spring In Action 4th edition has something wrong about Spring Data JPA method name convention.
+This question will definitely appear in the exam.
+So, be careful.

 ### How long it will take?

-Hah, it may change a lot depends on your experience, isn't it?
+Hah, it may change a lot depends on your working experience, isn't it?

 If you've had a look at the links I gave above, a guy spent 5 months on it.
 A 12-years experienced senior Java developer spent only 40 hours.